jarun/buku/README.md

-                           - otherwise refresh all titles -w, --write [editor|index] open editor to edit a fresh bookmark to update by index, EDITOR must be set -d, --delete [...]   remove bookmarks from DB accepts indices or a single range if no arguments:
+                           - otherwise refresh all titles -w, --write [editor|index] open editor to edit a fresh bookmark edit last bookmark, if index=-1 to specify index, EDITOR must be set -d, --delete [...]   remove bookmarks from DB accepts indices or a single range if no arguments: